ygdes/miniMAC_5L/docs/info.md

 The miniMAC is a (currently partial) Media Access Controller for a simplified data link over twisted pairs.
 It provides error detection and scrambling of 16-bit data words, which are combined with a 17th bit for data/control framing (C/D).
 The 18-bit result is suitable for sending to a (custom) PHY (see https://hackaday.io/project/203186 ) for serialisation and line coding.
 This unit chains two sophisticated circuits:

 - The term "gPEAC" means "generalised Pisano with End-Around Carry" (see https://hackaday.io/project/178998 ), a class of PRNG/scrambler/checksum that uses different mathematics than Galois-based LFSR.
-The gPEAC18 unit is a non-power-of-two additive-based scrambler-checksum, with modulus=258114.
+The gPEAC18 unit is a non-power-of-two additive-based scrambler-checksum, with modulus=258114 and its state is impossible to flush and freeze.
 It combines the 17 bits and creates an extra check bit.
 They both work as super-parity bits.

 ![](gPEAC18_codec_v4.png)